deepeshJCU/child-theme-u3a-docker/README.md

 ---

+## Deployment

+Deployment is automated using GitHub Actions.
+On push to the main branch, the workflow builds and deploys your theme.

+---

 ## 🔒 License

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source and available under the licensed for educational use under CP3402 guidelines.

 ---